 Some, but not all, of these statutes also encourage whistle-blowers to come forward in light of the protection which is afforded to them under those specific statutes.

 The Protected Disclosures Act 26 of 2000 (PDA) aims to encourage whistle-blowing in the workplace both in the public and private sectors.
-In this regard, the disclosure of certain categories of information by "employees" or "workers" to certain individuals who are specifically listed in the PDA are deemed to be "protected disclosures."
-In particular:
+In this regard, the disclosure of certain categories of information by "employees" or "workers" to certain individuals who are specifically listed in the PDA are deemed to be "protected disclosures".
+In particular, the PDA:

 Importantly, an employee or worker is able to elect to make the disclosure anonymously.

-The PDA deems a disclosure to be a "protected disclosure" if it is made to the individuals or bodies designated in the PDA and if it relates to information which shows, or tends to show, inter alia:
+The PDA deems a disclosure to be a "protected disclosure" if it is made to the individuals or bodies designated in the PDA and if it relates to information which shows, or tends to show, inter alia, that:

 Employers are able to tailor their own policies to encourage whistle-blowers to come forward.